markd2/MarkDnD/session-notes.md

   mold and mildew, and more of the graffiti from outside.
 * What looks to be a modern bathroom area, with a closet in the back.
 Bargain(?) opens the door, and has antiseptic smelling fluid splash on his feet.
-* The purple areas are where the walls are broken and the outside is accessib.e
+* The purple areas are where the walls are broken and the outside is accessible.
 * An office with two desks (one chair), in disarray.
-A dead, dessicated body is in the chair.
+A dead, desiccated body is in the chair.
 It looks like the species of folks in the videos on the borer, smaller than humans, bald, with a crest of hair (but not much left on this one).
 Sam(?) searches the body, finds six small blue disks, and a playing-card shaped object with an amazingly rendered portrait on it - one of the